Last Updated on January 20, 2023 by The Filtery

 Now that you know what we’re looking for, here are our picks for the safest non-toxic garden hoses:

-Available in a few different colors (peach, blue/green, and gray) and lengths (5 feet or 100 feet), this lightweight drinking water safe garden hose from Terrain is:
+Available in a couple of different colors and lengths (50 feet or 100 feet), this lightweight drinking water safe garden hose from Terrain is:

 - Made out of polyurethane